-Against these aims have to be weighed the rights and freedoms of the data subject who has no direct involvement in the litigation process and whose involvement is by virtue of the fact that his personal data is held by one of the litigating parties and is deemed relevant to the issues in hand, e.g. employees and customers.
+Against these aims have to be weighed the rights and freedoms of the data subject who has no direct involvement in the litigation process and whose involvement is by virtue of the fact that his personal data is held by one of the litigating parties and is deemed relevant to the issues in hand, e.g. employees and customers.70 litigation is reasonably foreseeable.
+The mere or unsubstantiated possibility that an action may be brought before the U.S. courts is not sufficient.") ("However, the Working Party reiterates its earlier opinion that Art.
+26 (1)(d) of the Directive cannot be used to justify the transfer of all employee files to a group's parent company on the grounds of the possibility that legal proceedings may be brought one day in U.S. courts.").

-Thus, the controller must demonstrate that preservation is not outweighed by the interests of the data subject.
-Issues to be considered include:
+Thus, the controller must demonstrate that preservation is not outweighed by the interests of the data subject.71 Issues to be considered include: